sambae/Yoke/README.md

 class Future<Value, Error> { /* ... */ }
 ```

-You can add a method that assigns the success value to a `DataBinding` object's `wrappedValue`
+Add a method that assigns the success value to a `DataBinding` object's `wrappedValue` property:
 ```swift
 @discardablResult
 func assign(to binding: DataBinding<Value>) -> Future<Value, Error> {